epstechtheatre/epstechtheatre.github.io/README.md

 ## What is this?
 This repository contains source files for the E.P.
 Scarlett Technical Theatre Wiki, which contains a ton of information for students interested in technical theatre.
 The site is generated using Jekyll and can be found [here](https://epstechtheatre.github.io/).

-The project was created and is currently led by [Ben MacDonald](https://github.com/Quantum158/), the Technical Director at E.P Scarlett during the 2020-2021 school year.
-They will help maintain the repo at least until they complete their bachelor's degree.
+The project was created and is currently led by [Bea MacDonald](https://github.com/Q-Bea/), the Technical Director at E.P Scarlett during the 2020-2021 school year.
+They will help maintain the repo for at least the next few years

 ## Progress
 This project is in its early stages.